-The equipment allows to assess and improve the functional state of the liver, as well as provide artificial blood circulation in the organ until it is transplanted.
+The equipment allows assessing and improving the functional state of the liver, as well as providing artificial blood circulation in the organ until it is transplanted.

-Similar complexes are produced in only 3 countries, said Vadim Teplov, Professor of the Department of Emergency Medical Care and Injury Surgery at PSPBMU.
+Similar complexes are produced in only 3 countries, said Vadim Teplov, Professor of the Department of Emergency Medical Care and Injury Surgery at PSPbgMU.
 He called LifeStream HEPAR world-class equipment.

 The developers have already received a registration certificate for the product.
 The device is currently involved in clinical trials at the Moscow City Coordination Center for Organ Donation.